 You read that right.
-More than a third of our plans have not recommended an RRSP contribution.
+More than a third of financial advisors have not recommended an RRSP contribution.
 Why?
 Well, that’s what you came here to find out.

 Let me first make something clear: there are lots of Canadians who can’t contribute to an RRSP.
 I’m talking about the millions of people below the age of 18, over the age of 71, or without employment income.
 We’re not talking about those people.